 If an individual is found not guilty at trial, the DUI arrest record will still show up unless steps are taken to have the record restricted.
 The record’s restriction can be applied for in many situations, with more avenues now than ever before.

-An experienced DUI lawyer can work towards defeating your DUI case, and assist in restricting the arrest records to remove any possible embarrassment from this time in your life.
+A knowledgeable attorney at our firm can work towards defeating your DUI case, and assist in restricting the arrest records to remove any possible embarrassment from this time in your life.
+Contact us today for more information on how to regulate arrest records in DeKalb County DUI cases.